nickshalnev/FastAPI-Async-SQLAlchemy-Prometheus-Grafana/README.md

 # FastAPI Project with Async SQLAlchemy, Prometheus & Grafana Monitoring

-This project is a FastAPI application that includes PostgreSQL as the database and integrates Prometheus for monitoring and Grafana for visualizing metrics.
-The application uses SQLAlchemy 1.4+ with async functionality for efficient database interactions.
-It also includes rate-limiting, JWT-based authentication, and a full suite of unit tests.
+This project is a basic FastAPI application demonstrating the integration of PostgreSQL for database management, Prometheus for monitoring, and Grafana for visualizing metrics.
+It uses SQLAlchemy 1.4+ with async functionality for efficient database interactions, along with rate-limiting and JWT-based authentication.
+The project includes a full set of unit tests.

+It is designed as a starting point to showcase how these technologies work together, providing a solid foundation for others to build upon and extend the architecture to suit their own needs.

 ## Features